HTTP-RPC/Kilo/README.md

 ) throws SQLException { ... }
 ```

 Like path parameters, body parameters are implicitly required.
-By default, content is assumed to be JSON and is automatically [converted](#type-coercion) to the specified type.
+By default, content is assumed to be JSON and is automatically converted to the appropriate type.
 Subclasses can override the `decodeBody()` method to perform custom conversions.

 A body parameter of type `Void` may be used to indicate that the handler will process the input stream directly, as discussed [below](#request-and-repsonse-properties).